Here are some things I wish I would have done differently when recovering from an affair.

 5. Be you.
 When I first found out about the emotional affair, I wondered what I should do or how I could change to help save our marriage.
 Doug would say to me “just be you.”
 I didn’t understand that.
 I thought he obviously didn’t love me since he was with someone else, so why would “being me” help the situation?
 You have to believe that your spouse fell in love with you because of YOU.

 What your spouse fell out of love with was the relationship and the state that the relationship was in at that time.
-Try making your spouse feel like he is the most important person to you, like you did when you first met, then there is a good chance he can regain some of those lost feelings and fall back in love with you again.
+When recovering from an affair, try making your spouse feel like he/she is the most important person to you, like you did when you first met, then there is a good chance he/she can regain some of those lost feelings and fall back in love with you again.
 The other person would then become insignificant.

 6. Learn all you can about relationship and affairs.
 I dedicated every free moment I had to searching and reading everything I could about relationships, affairs and how to save my marriage.
 It gave me some kind of control.
-I highly recommend that you do the same thing.
+I highly recommend that you do the same thing when recovering from an affair.
 However, I have to warn you to not let it consume your life.
 I spent way too much time on the internet, and in the bathroom secretly reading affair books.

 Take some time for you.
 Read a trashy novel, search how to do something new, find something else to take your mind off the situation.
 Additionally, if you begin reading something that makes you feel uncomfortable or hopeless then STOP!
 Sometimes I would get on forums and feel so defeated and began to second guess my actions.